anvaka/looker-on/README.md

 # looker-on

 Since many people think `npm` is all about javascript, here is a package which renders pair of SVG eyes, styled with CSS and hosted on `npm`.
+Here is a `6:15` minutes video showing how to use it: https://www.youtube.com/watch?v=27GYm6nRv6E

 # how to use this?